|Values are valid only on day of printing.|

 Sanfilippo syndrome type B is due to the absence of the enzyme N-acetyl-alpha-D-glucosaminidase (alpha-hexosaminidase), caused by mutations in the NAGLU gene.
 Diagnostic sequencing of the NAGLU gene (MP3BZ / Mucopolysaccharidosis IIIB, Full Gene Analysis) and deletion/duplication studies are available for patients with an enzyme deficiency.

 Preferred assay for diagnosis of Sanfilippo syndrome type B (mucopolysaccharidoses type IIIB)

 Deficiency of alpha-N-acetylglucosaminidase is diagnostic for Sanfilippo syndrome type B.

 This is the preferred test for diagnosing Sanfilippo syndrome type B; however, if fibroblasts are readily available, ANAT / Alpha-N-Acetylglucosaminidase, Fibroblasts can be used to diagnose this disorder.

 This assay detects Sanfilippo syndrome type B only.
 The 3 other types of Sanfilippo syndrome (A, C, and D) must be ruled out independently.

 This assay will not identify carrier status for Sanfilippo syndrome type B.

 1. Heron B, Mikaeloff Y, Froissart R, et al: Incidence and natural history of mucopolysaccharidosis type III in France and comparison with United Kingdom and Greece.
 Am J Med Genet A 2011;155A(1):58-68

 2. Neufeld EF, Muenzer J: Chapter 136: The Mucopolysaccharidoses.
 In The Metabolic and Molecular Bases of Inherited Disease.
 Eighth edition.
 Edited by D Valle, AL Beaudet, B Vogelstein, et al. New York, McGraw-Hill Book Company.
-Available from URL: www.ommbid.com.
+Available at www.ommbid.com.
 Accessed 01/13/2015

 3. Valstar MJ, Bruggenwirth HT, Olmer R, et al: Mucopolysaccharidosis type IIIB may predominantly present with an attenuated clinical phenotype.
 J Inherit Metab Dis 2010;33:759-767